What we do

 In multi-stage phases, our transdisciplinary team moves forward with artistic, technological and even social issues – focussing on the previously generated vision.
 Resulting in always unique, new developments such as artificial intelligence for drones or self-driving cars, the visualization of complex data, mixed reality applications, visionary applications for a company’s existing hardware and software, participatory art installations as well as experiments in genetic research, with microorganisms and plants.
 Always following the goal of providing exemplary insights into the future that are suitable to engage in a discourse with a broad public – and not just an expert audience.

 Important for large companies as well as SMEs: As part of Ars Electronica, the Futurelab is listed as a non-university research institution with the FFG (Austrian Research Promotion Agency).
 Joint research projects can therefore receive at least partial public funding.
 We are also continuously implementing various projects funded by EU institutions with partners from business, art and culture.
+Since 2022, the Ars Electronica Futurelab is also part of AI5production, a project funded by the Austrian Ministry of Economics and the EU Commission that supports manufacturing companies in Austria with free customized feasibility studies on the topics of industrial assistance systems as well as digital design and AI for industry 5.0.

 We at the Ars Electronica Futurelab are always excited to work with artistic minds from different disciplines.
 In order to cooperate, the expenses of the artist itself as well as the lab’s involvement have to be covered from a production/research budget since the laboratory itself cannot sustain residencies.
 Another way for artists to collaborate is through the wide variety of Open Calls by the Ars Electronica and it’s partners that offer great opportunities for artists worldwide.
 For the latest information, check out the Ars Electronica Open Calls website!